 “Conners” are diverse in their aspirations.
 Students who have completed the program have majored in biology, classics, political science, chemistry, literature and language, music — the whole range of liberal arts.
 The knowledge and skills acquired through the Great Conversation apply to all disciplines, and are useful throughout adult life.

 The Great Conversation is a program for those who like to read, discuss, and write about ideas.
-It is for those who believe that learning about the past is profoundly relevant to understanding the present, for those who want to examine the Western tradition in a unified way, and for those who believe that an education ought to cultivate discriminating minds, inquisitive spirits, and moral sensitivity.
+It is for those who believe that learning about the past is profoundly relevant to understanding the present, for those who want to examine globally important cultural traditions in a unified way, and for those who believe that an education ought to cultivate curiosity, empathy, creativity, and an ability to make connections across disciplines, historical eras, and worldviews.